Luis Alberto Spinetta: Biography

 Luis Alberto Spinetta was born on 23 January 1950 as the second of three siblings: Ana María and Carlos Gustavo, the latter of which also became a musician, to Luis Santiago and Julia (née Ramírez), and grew up in the neighborhood of Núñez in Buenos Aires.
 His childhood home was only two blocks away from the Estadio Monumental.
 Luis Santiago was an amateur tango singer who formed a group accompanied by guitarists and performed on several radio stations.
 Through his father, Spinetta was of Italian descent, as his great-grandfather was from the municipality of Carrega Ligure in the Piedmont region.

 Amid the counterculture of the 1960s and the political turmoil in Argentina, several artists during this time would develop Luis Alberto's musical range, especially the work of the Beatles.
 In one such case for example in 1964, during the height of Beatlemania, after winning a local music competition, Spinetta used the earnings to purchase their recently released album, Beatles for Sale.
 Spinetta also credited Los Shakers, a Uruguayan rock band heavily influenced by the look and sound to that of the Beatles, and their leader, Hugo Fattoruso.
 With these personal and cultural influences, Spinetta began to compose songs from a very young age, even before learning to play an instrument, even composing a hymn about Domingo Faustino Sarmiento.
 In a 1988 interview, Spinetta said, "I had fun imitating singers, copying sounds.
 That's why music was born in me before words."
 Spinetta also began singing tango songs and, from the age of four, his family, especially his uncles, encouraged him to sing at family gatherings.
 The influence of tango would be noticeable throughout Spinetta’s work.
 Three of his uncles worked at Columbia Records which allowed him access to a wide variety of musical expressions at a time when access to records was very expensive.
 Spinetta said several times that his artistic debut took place in 1964 in a television contest called Escala Musical on El Trece, although his father mentions that year he also sang in a children's program called La pandilla One and Two, later known as Pandilla Uanantú, which was broadcast on El Nueve between March and May 1964.
+Spinetta attended San Román high school.

 Having grown near Estadio Monumental, Spinetta was a lifelong supporter of Club Atlético River Plate, having mentioned the club in his song, "El anillo del Capitán Beto," a track from the album El jardín de los presentes during his tenure with Invisible.
-Spinetta was married to Patricia Salazar from 1976 until 1995.
-The couple had four children: Catarina, Dante, Valentino and Vera.